flyx/OpenGLAda/README.md

  * Windows: `-lOpenGL32 -lGdi32`
  * Linux / X11-based: `-lGL -lX11`

-If you're using GLFW, add `-lglfw`.
+If you're using GLFW, add `-lglfw` for GLFW 2 or `-glfw3` for GLFW 3.
 If you're on Windows and link against GLFW as dynamic library, you also need to add `-lwinmm`.

 ## Installation